 Marc has also held positions of Vice President and Project Director in leading large-scale projects with BHP Billiton and Rio Tinto in Southern Africa, Australia, Canada, Chile, Indonesia, Madagascar, Papua New Guinea and USA.

 Amar Flora is the Chief Operating Officer and Secretariat for the John Grill Centre, University of Sydney.
-Amar is also a non-executive director with Curio, a higher education consulting company; and the founder and CEO of the Community Infrastructure Hub (i-Communis) a platform for connecting individuals with relevant stakeholders through the stages of infrastructure ideas development (polling, and repairs and maintenance) in order to inform councils, government, banks, developers, and financiers for better decision making.
+Amar is also a non-executive director with Curio, a higher education technology -consulting company recognised as AFR Fast Starter 100 in 2017; and the founder and CEO of iCommunis Incorporated (USA & Australia), an app to improve community engagement across infrastructure projects.

 Previously, Amar also held the role of General Manager, Financial Services at the University of Sydney.
 Amar has leadership and management experience working across to a variety of industries throughout Australia, US, India, and Singapore.
 His experience spans start-ups; international collaboration and development; investor relations and funding; executive education in business-defining projects; general management; strategy, budgets, and product development; marketing and communications; organisational change and talent development.